HorizenLabs/zkverify-docs/docs/tutorials/04-submit-proofs/03-polygon_cdk_proof_submission.md

 ---
-title: Tutorial - Polygon CDK Proof Submission
+title: Polygon CDK Proof Submission
 ---

-# Tutorial - Polygon CDK Proof Submission
+# Polygon CDK Proof Submission
 In this tutorial we'll go through the process of submitting and verifying a Polygon CDK proof to the ZkVerify chain.

 ## Requirements